10 Best Things To Do In Fort Bragg

 One of the standout shops is Understuff, a quirky little store that specializes in pajamas, sleepwear, and cozy loungewear.
 It’s a local favorite for both comfort and whimsy, with everything from funky socks to luxurious bathrobes.
 You’ll also find Mendo Litho, a beloved bookstore and print shop that has an impressive collection of rare books, local authors, and one-of-a-kind prints.
 It’s the perfect place to pick up a novel for your beach getaway or a print that captures the spirit of the Mendocino Coast.

-If you're a foodie or love to bring home locally made treats, don’t miss Roundman’s Smokehouse.
+If you're a foodie or love to bring home locally-made treats, don’t miss Roundman’s Smokehouse.
 Known for its incredible smoked meats, cheeses, and sausages, this local institution is a great place to grab some picnic supplies for a beach day.
 Their smoked salmon is especially popular, and if you’re a fan of jerky, you’ll find some of the best here.

 For those with an appreciation for arts and crafts, Glass Fire Art Gallery is a must-visit.
 This gallery features stunning blown glass pieces created by local artists, including beautiful vases, ornaments, and jewelry that make for unique gifts or souvenirs.
 The gallery often hosts live demonstrations, giving visitors the chance to see the intricate process of glassblowing up close.